yousif4111/Maxis-project/README.md

 One of the most essential products provided by telecom companies is **Fiber Internet**. 🌐💨

-One department specialized in marketing our products using telesales calls. ☎️
+Our Marketing Department they wanted analyticals and AI solution to **improve their conversion rate on telesales calls** for this product. ☎️

-They needed a propensity model to score our customer base based on their willingness to subscribe to our fiber service, which can help the staff in this department reach out to targeted groups faster and increase their conversion rate. 📈🎯
+One solution we developed for them was a propensity model **to score our customer base based on their willingness to subscribe to our fiber service**, which can help the staff in this department reach out to targeted groups faster and increase their conversion rate. 📈🎯

 ![image](https://github.com/yousif4111/Maxis-project/assets/46527978/69cc5394-05f7-45d8-8462-2d0cff71c841)